sunilrpandey/CPP_Tools_CMake/README.md

 Note: To debug, one can change variables/options temporarily in 'CMakeCache.txt' you can also get these variable/options value by searching "cmake cache" in command pallete(ctrl shift p)

-# 10. How to generate automatic headers
+## How to generate automatic headers
-create config.h.in (.in means file to be copied somewhere) in 'configured' folder and copy
+create config.h.in (.in means file to be copied somewhere) in 'configured' folder and copy below code in 'CMakeLists.txt'.
 ```bash
     configure_file(
         "config.h.in"
         "${CMAKE_BINARY_DIR}/configured_files/include/config.h" ESCAPE_QUOTES
     )
 ```
-in 'CMakeLists.txt'.
-On configuration, config.h.in which has content to be copied and have some text to be replaced will be resulting config.h at
+On configuration, config.h.in which has content to be copied and have some text to be replaced will be resulting config.h at "build\configured_files\include\config.h"
-"build\configured_files\include\config.h"
 Please not text between @@ to be replaced based on project detail in CMakeLists.txt
 ```